-- No hormonal therapy
+- no hormonal therapy

-- Estrogen-progestin contraceptives, either cyclic or continuous
+- estrogen-progestin contraceptives, either cyclic or continuous

-- The LNG-IUS
+- the LNG-IUS

-- Norethindrone acetate (5 mg/d)
+- norethindrone acetate 5 mg daily

-- DMPA (150 mg every three months)
+- DMPA 150 mg every 3 months

-- Leuprolide acetate depot (3.75 mg IM monthly)
+- leuprolide acetate depot 3.75 mg intramuscularly monthly

-- Nafarelin nasal spray (200 μg bid)
+- nafarelin nasal spray 200 μg twice a day

-- Danazol (200 mg bid).
+- danazol 200 mg twice a day.

-"I explain the common adverse effects with each approach and have the patient select what she determines to be her best option," says Dr. Barbieri.
+"I explain the side effects common with each approach and have the patient select what she determines to be her best option," says Dr. Barbieri.
 "In my experience, conservative surgery followed by hormonal therapy is effective in more than 75% of women."

 "The evidence to support postoperative hormonal therapy is modest," Dr. Barbieri notes.
-"The best evidence is available for use of the LNG-IUS, estrogenprogestin contraceptives, and GnRH agonists."20-22
+"The best evidence is available for use of the LNG-IUS, estrogen-progestin contraceptives, and GnRH agonists."20-22

-In addition, he notes, "major professional societies have highlighted the option of postoperative hormonal therapy to reduce the risk for recurrent pain and repetitive surgical procedures in the future."
+In addition, "major professional societies have highlighted the option of postoperative hormonal therapy to reduce the risk of recurrent pain and repetitive surgical procedures in the future," Dr. Barbieri says.^{23,24}